-My journey with yoga began many years ago when I noticed an Open Doors studio open next to my work.
-One night, I decided to drop in for a class and instantly became hooked.
-The calmness I felt after class kept bringing me back for more.
+My journey with yoga began many years ago, the calmness I felt after my first class kept bringing me back for more.
 I developed a wonderful connection between my mind and body and enjoyed the positivity, relaxation and strength I found as my yoga practice grew.
-I began to explore various yoga class styles, from slow flow to heated power vinyasa.
-I found a way to connect which class I wanted to embrace that day, based on what my mind and body needed in that moment.
-Becoming a yoga teacher was always on my bucket list, I wanted to share my love of yoga with others.
-After of years of wanting, I finally decided to jump with both feet in.
-I completed a 200hr yoga teacher training course through Open Doors.
-My goal as a teacher is to create a welcoming environment for all, where students can find who they are as a yogi and to discover and embrace their best self on and off the mat.
+I teach a variety of different style yoga classes.
+I like to focus on strength as well as breath, relaxation and stretching.
+I completed a 200hr yoga teacher training through Open Doors as well as an additional training in power yoga.
+My goal as a teacher is to create a welcoming environment for all, where students can explore who they are as a yogi and embrace their best self on and off the mat.

 Venice believes yoga is a powerful tool that all should have.
 Yoga has helped her become a strong runner, a balanced CPA and overall a more positive person.
 Her yoga class is a mix between strength and flexibility, offered in a vinyasa style flow.
 Her approach is gentle yet powerful making her yoga classes accessible to all.
 Expect to move, sweat & breathe.